MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 ### Create DNS CNAME records

-Create DNS CNAME entries for the CMG service in Azure.
+Create a DNS CNAME entry for the CMG service in Azure.
 The DNS entry enables your Windows 10 devices both inside and outside your corporate network to use name resolution to find the cloud service in Azure.

-The CNAME record example uses the following details:
+Our CNAME record example uses the following details:

 - The company name is **Contoso** with a public DNS namespace of ***Contoso.com***.